opendcs/opendcs/docs/source/dev-docs.rst

 The lrgs.lock file is currently ignored and docker just kills the process.
 Currently investigating better ways to handle shutdown.
 Will likely just add a flag to remove the lock file entirely.

+The docker environment no uses the special sequence `lrgsStart -F -k -` to use the NoOpServerLock which causes the applications using that Lock to assume it's always valid for them.

 Database Scripts
 ================